 For example, Facebook is the social media channel from where marketers generate the highest ROI.
 It automatically improves the ad performance – selects where the ad should be placed, with which creative, etc.

-But if only Facebook’s optimization features aren’t enough for you, you can use a third-party t t automatically creates ad variations, optimizes your ads, etc.
+But if only Facebook’s optimization features aren’t enough for you, you can use a third-party tool that automatically creates ad variations, optimizes your ads, etc.

 As you can see, optimizing your paid ads performance requires less intervention from your side than when you track the performance of your social media posts.
 But it doesn’t mean you should sit back and rely only on tools.